jrcodd/AI-Agent-Manager/README.md

-A Website where you can create your own ai assistent Uses react.js, mongodb, and ollama's library of open source models
+A Website where you can create your own ai agent
+Uses react.js, mongodb, and ollama's library of open source models

 to use: